Joshua-Burleson/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [x] Explain what a token is used for.

+    A token is used to represent user authentication and details.
+This token should be passed with each request to the backend after authentication.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [x] What steps can you take in your web apps to keep your data secure?

+    In regard to the content covered this sprint, utilize and pass tokens, utilize protected routes - requiring user and token authentication to access.
+Always utilize HTTPS (or HTTP2).
+There are many, many others but these are outside the scope of this sprint.

-- [ ] Describe how web servers work.
+- [x] Describe how web servers work.

+    Software: Handle and respond progrmatically to incoming requests.
+Hardware: Recieve network traffic via HTTP (and related protocols), network traffic initiated by end-user and directed by DNS.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    Create: Post
+    Read: Get
+    Update: Put
+    Delete: ...Delete

 ## Project Set Up